Open Accounts Overview

-An open account transaction is a trade finance solution used in cross-border trade where the goods are shipped by the exporter and received by the importer before payment is due for the transaction.
+Open accounts are trade finance solutions that are very common in cross-border trade transactions.
+With Open Accounts, goods are shipped by the exporter and received by the importer before payment for the goods is made or becomes due.
 Payment by the importer for the transaction is then typically due within 90 days.
-While 90 days is certainly not long-term import financing, it may well be a sufficient amount of time for the importer to receive and resell the shipment without ever having come out of pocket.
+While certainly not long-term import financing, 90 days may well be enough time for the importer to receive and resell the shipment without ever having come out of pocket.

-Open Account transactions are, in many respects, similar to Consignment Purchases, at least insofar as the importer’s payment for the shipment to the exporter is not due and payable until after the shipment has been received by the importer or, in many cases, payment is not due until after the importer has sold the goods to his customers.
+Open Accounts are, in many respects, similar to Consignment Purchases, at least insofar as the importer’s payment for the shipment to the exporter is not due until after the shipment has been received by the importer or, in many cases, not until after the importer has re-sold the goods to his customers.

 REQUEST IMPORT FINANCING